 Interest-bearing assets are held with Bendigo Bank and subject to movements in market interest.
+Interest-rate risk could also arise from long-term borrowings.

-The Company held cash and cash equivalents of \$374,296 at 30 June 2021 (2020: \$1,218,139).
-The cash and cash equivalents are held with Bendigo Bank, which are rated BBB on Standard & Poor's credit ratings.
+The Company held cash and cash equivalents of \$448,717 at 30 June 2022 (2021: \$374,296).
+The cash and cash equivalents are held with Bendigo Bank, which is rated BBB on Standard & Poor's credit ratings.